CSE237SP2022/project-coursemana/README.md

 ***New Functinality: uppercase commands***

 The interface now also supports uppercase commands.
 E.g. "add course", "ADD course" and "add     course" will all work.

-***Extracted Helper Methods***

-We extracted several helper methods from the methods in Interface class to make the implementation cleaner.

 ***Test Cases for Extracted Helper Methods***